Canarian nationalism: Current situation

-At present, many sorts of parties, trade unions and associations describe themselves as "nationalist," some of which support the Berberist cause.
+At present, numerous sorts of parties, trade unions, and associations describe themselves as "nationalist," some of which support the Berberist cause.

 The nationalist parties include CC (Canarian Coalition), NC (Nueva Canarias), FREPIC-AWAÑAK (Popular Front of the Canary Islands), CCN (Nationalist Canarian Centre), ANC (Canarian Nationalist Alternative), Azarug, Partido Nacionalista Canario Alternativa Popular Canaria, Alternativa Maga Nacionalista, and UP (Unidad del Pueblo).

-There are also nationalist trade unions such as FSOC (Frente Sindical Obrero Canario), IC (Intersindical Canaria), as well as revolutionary organizations, like Inekaren.
-Some radical groups use the word Taknara to refer to the Canary Islands, but other nationalists do not agree with this name.
+There are also nationalist trade unions, such as FSOC (Frente Sindical Obrero de Canarias), IC (Intersindical Canaria), as well as revolutionary organizations (e.g. Inekaren).
+Certain radical groups use the word Taknara to refer to the Canary Islands; however, other nationalists do not agree with this name.

 The movement has recently undergone a modest renaissance.
 The popular newspaper of the islands El Día has changed its editorial line to fit the nationalists' cause.
-In its pages it is normal to read the opinion of historical nationalist activists.
+Within its pages, it is common to read the opinion of historical nationalist activists.
 In particular the "Project for a Federal Canarian Republic", written by Antonio Cubillo, has created a stir and a media debate.

+According to a poll conducted by the UNED in 2021, only 3.4% of the Canary Islands' population is in favor of independence, and 52.1% identify as both Canarian and Spanish.